BASED ETHICAL LIVING (MBEL)

 In this way, instead of constantly being aware and concerned about the future effect of one's actions, a person is more focused on (and mindful of) the intent and inherent moral worth of that which they are currently doing.
 Instead of being focused on perceived success or failure, a person is more focused on (and mindful of) living with a sense of purpose, and thus, finds comfort and solace by living a purposeful life.

-Mindful-Based Ethical Living (MBEL) is a continuation of the Mindful-Based Life Coaching program (MBLC) which counsels and encourages clients to identify, address and resolve personal challenges by coaching clients how to "Live in the Moment" by being focused on (and mindful of) the intent and inherent moral worth of that which they are currently doing.
+Mental-imagery Based Ethical Living (MBEL) is a continuation of the Mental-imagery Based Life Coaching program (MBLC) which counsels and encourages clients to identify, address and resolve personal challenges by coaching clients how to "Live in the Moment" by being focused on (and mindful of) the intent and inherent moral worth of that which they are currently doing.

-To do this, Mindful-Based Ethical Living (MBEL) matches the meditational ideal of the first 4-Steps of the MBSM technique with the principles of Ethical Living as contained in the last 4-Steps of the MBSM technique:
+To do this, Mental-imagery Based Ethical Living (MBEL) matches the meditational ideal of the first 4-Steps of the MBSM technique with the principles of Ethical Living as contained in the last 4-Steps of the MBSM technique:

 Step 5: Seeing a World of Good